Andhra Mess: Plot

-Devaraj (Vinod), a gangster, is hired to steal a bag from a house.
-He delegates this task to his underlings Varadhu (AP Shreethar), Rathna (Raj Bharath), Ritchie (Mathivanan Rajendran), and Sethu (Balaji Mohan).
+Devaraj (Vinoth Munna), a gangster, is hired to steal a bag from a house.
+He delegates this task to his underlings Varadhu (A. P. Shreethar), Rathna (Raj Bharath), Ritchie (Mathivanan Rajendran), and Sethu (Balaji Mohan).
 Varadhu, who has just broken up with his girlfriend (who has insulted him for being a nobody), finds out that the bag has crores of cash and decides that this could be his moment to get rich.
 The criminals scoot away with the bag to a remote village, where they take refuge under Janardhanan (R. Amarendran), an elderly man whose family were once zamindars, along with his wife and Bala (Tejaswini).
 During their stay, Rathna and Bala begin an affair, and Ritchie's girlfriend Arasi (Pooja Devariya) also enters the scene.
 She causes a problem between Richie and his gang, causing the couple to break up.
 Devaraj tracks them down and in a freak accident, becomes paralyzed.
 Janardhanan dies in a hunting trip, and Bala is united with Rathna.
 They all start a hotel by the name of Andhra Mess in Janadhanan's property.